Oba-One/Linux-Server-Configuration/README.md

 When the **grader** uses a sudo command, the following error appears `sudo: unable to resolve host ip-10-20-47-177`

-To fix add the hostname to the loopback address in the ```/etc/hosts``` file so the first line reads `127.0.0.1 localhost ip-10-20-47-177`
+To fix add the hostname to the loopback address edit the hosts file with `sudo /etc/hosts` and change the first line to reads `127.0.0.1 localhost ip-10-20-47-177`

 ### Update Packages